ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ## Optimization (Part-1):
 - A function is convex, when `f(y) >= f(x) + dy/dx (y-x)`, which is nothing but the value at function is always greater than its tangent.
+- In other words, pick any two points on curve, the line passing through two points, will always be above the curve, if curve follows convexity.
 - Convex function has its second derivative(hessian) as semi-definite.
 ```
 At critical point, f'(x) = 0;